❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Activate app

-Once the permissions grants complete, an Activate button will appear.
+Once the you've granted the permissions, an Activate button will appear.
 Click it and the activation process will begin.

 Launch app

 After the app activates you'll see a page that summarizes the privileges that the application now has.
-There's nothing we need to review or update on these screens yet, so proceed by clicking the Launch app button.
+There's nothing we need to review or update on these screens, so proceed by clicking the Launch app button.

 Get the appSelect a warehouseGrant account privilegesActivate appLaunch app